smitelli/cosmodoc/src/content/topics/joystick-functions/index.md

 In this game's case, the calibration procedure asks the user to place the joystick in the top left corner, followed by the bottom right, to simultaneously capture the minimum intervals across both axes followed by the maximum intervals.
 The user is _required_ to do this every time the game starts before it will even consider reading game input from the joystick.

 The analog inputs of the joystick are infinitely variable, subject to the polling resolution of the software.
 The game's input, by comparison, is boolean -- there is only one speed in each direction, which can be either on or off with no in-between.
 The joystick input is translated into this on/off scheme by dividing the joystick's travel area into a 6&times;6 grid.
-If the stick is in the outer band of this grid (e.g. more than 2/3 from center position) the direction is considered to be active.
+If the stick is in the outer band of this grid (e.g. more than &frac23; from center position) the direction is considered to be active.
 This creates a generous safety margin around the joystick's center position to keep small "wobbles" from unintentionally moving the player.

 {{< boilerplate/function-cref ShowJoystickConfiguration >}}

 The {{< lookup/cref ShowJoystickConfiguration >}} function prompts the user to calibrate the joystick timings and button configuration for the joystick identified by `stick_num`.
 It can be accessed from the "Game Redefine" menu in either the main menu or the in-game help menu.
 This function must run to completion for {{< lookup/cref isJoystickReady >}} to become true.
 If a key is pressed at any point, the function is aborted.

-{{< boilerplate/menu-gameplay may=true >}}
+{{< boilerplate/dialog-gameplay object="menu" may=true >}}

 This function bears a striking similarity to `CalibrateJoy()`[^CalibrateJoy] from Id Software's C Library as used in _Hovertank 3-D_.